simple-crypto/SMAesH/README.md

 The Makefile enables the following commands:

 - `make sbox`: Generate the sbox module using COMPRESS.
-- `make hdl`: Generate the directory located at `$WORKDIR/hdl`, containing the HDL files of the core.
+- `make hdl`: Generate the HDL files of the design (in `$WORK/hdl`).
-- `func-tests`: Perform the functionnal tests of the architecture.
+- `make func-tests`: Perform the functional tests of the architecture.
-- `formal-tests`: Perform the formal security checks with MATCHI (requires `DIR_MATCHI_ROOT` to be done).
+- `make formal-tests`: Perform the formal security verification with MATCHI (requires `DIR_MATCHI_ROOT` to be set: root directory of the MATCHI repository).

 ## Contact